typestruck/merochat/README.md

 ### Contributing

 Pull requests are welcome!
-MelanChat is not quite yet production ready, but we do have a [spec](docs/README.md).
+We have a [spec](docs/README.md).
 Issues correspond to spec items, but feel free to contact me (or just fork the thing) if you wish to help.

 See [CONTRIBUTING](CONTRIBUTING.md) for how to get started.